How to Remove Food Stuck in the Throat

 Didn't these tricks work?
 Then maybe you don't have something stuck in your throat but rather you feel as if you do.
 Take a look at our article on why you feel like you have food stuck in your throat to learn about the possible reasons.

-If you want to read similar articles to How to Remove Food Stuck in the Throat, we recommend you visit our Family health category.
+If you'd like to read similar articles to How to Remove Food Stuck in the Throat, we recommend you browse around our Family health category.

 - However, if what you eat passes easily, but you still feel like there is something stuck in the throat, you may have passed the piece and the feeling you are experiencing is just the scratch caused by the piece that was stuck.
 In this case, wait until your stomach is empty and gargle with warm salt water.
 This will ensure that no bacteria forms around the throat that may cause the onset of cough or flu-like symptoms.